microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12VariableRateShading/readme.md

 * [1-7]: Selects Shading Rate for the Refraction pass.
 * SHIFT + [1-7]: Selects the Shading Rate for the Scene pass.
 * CTRL + [1-7]: Selects the Shading Rate for the Postprocess pass.

-## Recommended scenarios to try
-Hit SPACE to stop the light animating and then use the [F1-F5] keys to toggle between presets for Shading Rates.
-Can you spot the visual difference between F1 and F2?
-Try experimenting with the various controls to find an acceptable balance between degraded-visuals and performance.